-From Molecules to Organisms: Structure and Function (LS1) K.LS1.1 Use observations to descri patterns of what plants and animals (including humans) need to su rvive. of food needed by different types of be collected through nature walks ar between plants and animals should k observable patterns could include that animals need to take in food but p imals; the requirement of plants to have light; and that all living things no nd the playground and videos.
-Patterns of similarities and differences ar discussed. limited to observations and not how plants use light (photosynthesis). eed water.
-Observations could Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Analyzing and Interpreting Data: Use observations (firsthand or from media) to describe patterns in the natural world in order to answer scientific questions.
+K.LS1.1 Use observations to describe patterns of what plants and animals (including humans) need to survive.

+Clarification Statement: Examples of observable patterns could include that animals need to take in food but plants do not; the different kinds of food needed by different types of animals; the requirement of plants to have light; and that all living things need water.
+Observations could be collected through nature walks around the playground and videos.
+Patterns of similarities and differences among different animals or between plants and animals should be discussed.

+Assessment Boundary: Assessment is limited to observations and not how plants use light (photosynthesis).

+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Analyzing and Interpreting Data: Use observations (firsthand or from media) to describe patterns in the natural world in order to answer scientific questions.
 All animals need food in order to live and grow.
 Animals obtain their food from plants or from other animals.
 Plants need water and light to live and grow.
 Patterns: Patterns in the natural and human designed world can be observed and used as evidence.
-Earth Systems (ESS2) K.ESS.2.1 Use and share observation s of local weather conditions to describe patterns over time. warm); examples of quantitative obse include that it is usually cooler in the qualitative observations could include descriptions of the weather (such a ations could include numbers of sunny, windy, and rainy days in a month orning than in the afternoon and the number of sunny days versus cloudy temperature is limited to whole numbers for patterns, and relative meas n.
-Examples of patterns could y days in different months.
-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Analyzing and Interpreting Data: Use observations (firsthand or from media) to describe patterns in the natural world in order to answer scientific questions.
-Weather is the combination of sunlight, wind, snow or rain, and temperature in a particular region at a particular time.
-People measure these conditions to describe and record the weather and to notice patterns over time.
-Patterns: Patterns in the natural world can be observed, used to describe phenomena, and used as evidence.
+Earth Systems (ESS2) - K.ESS.2.1 Use and share observati ons of local weather conditions to describe patterns over time. include that it is usually cooler in the ervations could include numbers of sunny, windy, and rainy days in a month morning than in the afternoon and the number of sunny days versus cloudy of temperature is limited to whole numbers for patterns, and relative meas days in different months.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Analyzing and Interpreting Data:Use observations (firsthand or Weather is the combination of sunlight, wind, snow or rain, and temperature in a particular region at a particular time.
+People measure these conditions to describe and record the weather Patterns:Patterns in the natural